pe77/pkframework-examples/README.md

 >First of all: Sorry for my shitty english...

 Here are just examples of use.
-To learn more about the framework, [go to this repo](https://github.com/pe77/pkframeword).
+To learn more : [Quick Start Guide](https://github.com/pe77/pkframework/wiki)

 Get Starter
 ------------